-We provide important information for individuals located in the European Union here
+We provide important information for individuals located in the European Union here.

-·Online activity, including information about your use of and actions on our Sites, such as pages you viewed, how long you spent on a page, navigation paths between pages, information about your activity on a page, access times, and length of access.
+·Online activity, including information about your use of and actions on our websites, such as pages you viewed, how long you spent on a page, navigation paths between pages, information about your activity on a page, access times, and length of access.
 Our service providers and business partners may collect this type of information over time and across third-party websites.
 This information is collected using cookies and similar technologies.